FAQ

 Prophesee EVKs and Partner’s camera are coming with firmwares.
 Depending on the model and the acquisition date, you will have a specific version installed.
 Upgrade of the firmware is optional unless it is mentioned as required in the Metavision SDK Release Note or if you get a message similar to “The EVK camera with serial XXX is using an old firmware version.
 Please upgrade to latest version”.

 For Prophesee EVKs, the upgrade procedure is described in the Knowledge Center EVKs firmware upgrade page.
-To have access to this page, please request an account.

 How to interface Prophesee products with an FPGA/custom SoC?